- What is the price of the test?

 You can also register for one of our FREE webinars to learn more about the test and test preparation tools and chat with a representative.
 Available in multiple languages and time zones!

-- Does ETS offer any services to help match students with graduate and business schools?
+- Does ETS offer any services to help match students with graduate, business and law schools?

 Yes.
 You can add your unique profile to the GRE® Search Service database for free.
-Graduate and business school recruiters around the world use this database to find prospective students like you.
+Graduate, business and law school recruiters around the world use this database to find prospective students like you.
 If you match their recruitment profile, you could receive information about their programs, admissions requirements, scholarships and fellowships.
-It's easy to sign up in your ETS Account.
-Learn more about GRE Search Service.
+It's easy to sign up in your ETS account.
+Learn more about the GRE Search Service.

 - What skills does the GRE General Test measure?